-1. Safeguarding pupils
+2. Safeguarding pupils

-In accordance with 'Keeping children safe in education 2021' (KCSIE), staff members have a responsibility to safeguard pupils, and protect and promote their welfare.
+- 2.1.
+In accordance with 'Keeping children safe in education 2021', all staff members have a responsibility to safeguard pupils and protect their welfare.

-Staff members have a responsibility to ensure that they provide a learning environment in which pupils feel safe, secure and respected.
+- 2.2.
+All staff members have a responsibility to ensure that they provide a learning environment in which pupils feel safe, secure and respected.

-To effectively safeguard pupils, staff members are required to follow the procedures outlined in this Staff Code of Conduct, the Behaviour Policy and the Child Protection and Safeguarding Policy, ensuring that they do not act in a way that may put pupils at risk of harm, or lead others to question their actions.
+- 2.3.
+To effectively safeguard pupils, staff members are required to follow the procedures outlined in this Staff Code of Conduct, the school Behaviour Policy and the Safeguarding and Child Protection Policy, ensuring that they do not act in a way that may put pupils at risk of harm, or lead others to question their actions.

-In accordance with the school's Behaviour Policy and Child Protection and Safeguarding Policy, staff members will be prepared to identify pupils who may be subject to, or at risk of, various types of abuse and neglect, including, but not limited to, the following:
+- 2.4.
+In accordance with the school's Safeguarding and Child Protection Policy, staff members will be prepared to identify pupils who may be subject to, or at risk of, various types of abuse and neglect, including, but not limited to, the following:

 - Physical abuse

 - Emotional abuse

 - Sexual abuse

 - Neglect

 - Peer-on-peer abuse

 - Serious violence

 - FGM

 - Child sexual exploitation (CSE)

 - Child criminal exploitation (CCE)

 - Bullying; this includes cyberbullying, and prejudice-based and discriminatory bullying

-Copies of policies and a copy of Part one (or, where appropriate Annex A for staff members not working directly with children) of KCSIE will be provided to staff at induction.
+Copies of policies and a copy of Part one (or Annex A for staff members not working directly with children) of KCSIE will be provided to staff at induction and are available on the Staff Network and in the Staff Room.
 Staff will have a clear understanding of the school's policies and procedures with regards to safeguarding issues, e.g. abuse, and the important role they play in preventing harm against pupils.